 The city is also very dog friendly, and like in a lot of German cities, your dog can accompany you in many places.

-The best neighbourhoods to live in Nuremberg
+The best neighborhoods to live in Nuremberg

 There are a few neighborhoods I highly recommend in Nuremberg: